The Marshall Weinberg Internship Program

 - Preference will be given to students who have created an internship with a non-profit or government sector employer.
 Internships with a private sector employer (small start up or small firms) may be considered on a case-by-case basis.

 - Funding cannot be used to support an internship at another University or School.
-Students cannot work with a group of faculty/staff on research.
+Students cannot work with faculty/staff on research.
 However an intern can work in a Center of Excellence associated with a University or School on a non-research project.

 - Internships that focus on a research project will not be supported.